starhunter-gmbh/n8n-nodes-graphql/n8n/README.md

-# @starhunter/n8n-nodes-birthdays
+# @starhunter/n8n-nodes-graphql

-This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+This is an n8n community node that integrates with [Starhunter CRM](https://starhunter.software) in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+Starhunter is a customer relationship management (CRM) system designed for recruiting and talent management.
+This node allows you to automate interactions with persons, candidates, employees, emails, project candidates, and tasks through the Starhunter GraphQL API.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.